How did I get started in the training business? Partly pure dumb luck and partly three total strangers who helped me become the Grammar Goddess.

 They offered me grammar (another topic no one else wanted), and that proved to be the right topic — eventually.

-Stranger #3: The English Teacher
+Cue Stranger #3: My Savior, The English Teacher

 While I was more interested in learning to teach grammar than budgeting, I wasn’t very good at it either, not at first.
 Few of us are brilliant in the early days, right?
 As they say, you don’t know what you don’t know — until you do.